 Through his creative programming and enthusiasm for engaging audiences and musicians of all ages, Andrew Lyon has built a reputation as an exciting conductor with an eye on the future of the orchestra and its repertoire.
 Born and raised in Chicago, and with deep Eastern European and Mexican roots, Lyon has focused his career on advocating and advancing the arts as a conductor, composer, saxophonist, lecturer, and administrator.

-With a deep respect for the past and present, Lyon’s concerts highlight the balance between yesterday’s classics and today’s masterworks.
+With a deep respect for the past and present, Lyon’s concerts showcase a careful balance of yesterday’s classics and tomorrow’s masterworks.
 Since 2006, Lyon’s concerts have included the American, European, and World Premiere performances of over 20 works, establishing himself as one of contemporary orchestral music’s strongest proponent.

-Lyon recently concluded a six-year tenure as the Artistic & Music Director of the 65th Street Klezmorim – Indianapolis’ “Lively & Joyful” klezmer ensemble.
+He recently concluded a six-year tenure as the Artistic & Music Director of the 65th Street Klezmorim – Indianapolis’ “Lively & Joyful” klezmer ensemble.
 During his tenure, the group saw growth artistically, in its membership (50%), and annual concert offerings.
 The ensemble also increased its involvement with the local community, performing at various cultural events across the Midwest.
 Under his leadership, Lyon also saw the establishment of the $100,000 Sandford Rosenberg Memorial Endowment, which was established to guarnteed the ensemble’s future for years to come.